 This is the question everyone asks me when I call-up anyone back home in India.
 When I say I am enjoying my retired life, the immediate reaction has been “You just cannot sit idle and must be up to something”.
 Hence I decided to pen down all the activities I indulge in throughout the day.

 Saying good-bye to the army is very difficult, especially since one has enjoyed the best of times and it’s the Army which has made you what you are this day.
-One could not have asked for anything better from the God and the system – otherwise from being a primary school teacher’s son, I would not have retired as a Colonel.
+One could not have asked for anything better from God and the system – otherwise from being a primary school teacher’s son, I would not have retired as a Colonel.
 All what I am today is the result of the education of Sainik School, NDA, IMA and various Military Institutions.
 In sheer physical terms – from a 22 kg nine year old boy to a 78 kg 42 year old – all credit must belong to the Indian Army.
 So it was a painful good-bye to the arms.

 Looking back, thirteen years since I hung my boots, I have no regrets or complaints.
-The God and the Army Headquarters (MS Branch) was always kind to me that I spend 10 Yrs in Delhi (even though I had no interest in Delhi); five years on various courses and to top it, had only two years of High-Altitude postings.
+God and the Army Headquarters (MS Branch) was always kind to me that I served 10 Yrs in Delhi (even though I had no interest in Delhi); five years on various courses and to top it, had only two years of High-Altitude postings.
 Again nothing to complain.

 The army made me a computer aware man despite being a BA.
 It made me a leader and a man.
 I never ended up working in the Army – as I enjoyed every part of it.
-Thanks to the God, all my colleagues, my superiors and mainly to the men who really made feel proud.
+Thanks to God, all my colleagues, my superiors and mainly to the men who really made feel proud.